openbrisk/brisk-runtime-php/README.md

-# openbrisk-runtime-php
+# brisk-runtime-php
-A brisk runtime for functions written in PHP. http://openbrisk.org
+A brisk runtime for functions written in PHP.